standard-software/WindowTabs/README.md

 ### Appearance Tab

-Customize the visual appearance of tabs:
+- Customize the visual appearance of tabs.
 - Custom color theme features
   - If you create a nice color theme, please share it at [GitHub Issues](https://github.com/standard-software/WindowTabs/issues).
 Your theme may be included as a preset theme.